-■If the "S" indicator does not come on even after shifting the shift lever to S
+■If the "S" indicator does not come on even after shifting the shift lever to S (multi-mode type)

 This may indicate a malfunction in the automatic transmission system.
 Have the vehicle inspected by your Toyota dealer immediately.
 (In this situation, the vehicle will operate as if the shift lever is in D.)